Civil Legal Aid

 Eastside Legal Assistance Program (ELAP)

-Is a non-profit organization providing free or low-cost, high quality civil legal services to low-income residents of East and Northeast King County, Washington and Domestic Violence legal aid throughout King County, Washington.
-Call 425-747-7272.
-Learn more>
+Provides free or low-cost, high quality civil legal services to low-income residents of East and Northeast King County, Washington and Domestic Violence legal aid throughout King County, Washington.
+Call 425-747-7274 (English) or 425-620-2778 (Spanish) Learn more>

 King County Bar Association

-Provides free legal clinics with access to advice and consultation.
-Also, may provide individual representation.
+Provides free legal clinics are offered with access to advice and consultation.
+Also, it may provide individual representation.
 Call 206-267-7100.
 Learn more>

 King County Bar Association Bankruptcy Clinic